jgaa/restc-cpp/README.md

 <i>The magic that takes the pain out of accessing JSON API's from C++ </i>

 <b>What it does:</b>
-- It formulates a HTTP reqest to a REST API server.
+- It formulates a HTTP request to a REST API server.
 Then, it transforms the JSON formatted payload in the reply into a native C++ object (GET).
 - It Serialize a native C++ object or a container of C++ objects into a JSON payload and send it to the REST API server (POST, PUT).